SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/using-page-placeholder-with-extensions.md

 * We use `this.context.placeholders.tryAttach` to get access on the placeholder
 * Extension code should not assume that the expected placeholder is available
-* Code expects a custom property called `Header`and `Footer`.
-If properties exist, they will be rendered inside of the placeholder.
+* The code expects custom properties called `Header`and `Footer`.
+If the properties exist, they will be rendered inside of the placeholders.
-* Notice that code path for both header and footer is almost identical in the below method, only different is the used variables and style definitions.
+* Notice that the code path for both the header and the footer is almost identical in the below method.
+The only differences are the variables used and the style definitions.

 ```ts
   @override